 Know What?
 Revisited The image to the right is an outline of the Transamerica Building from earlier in the lesson.
 From this outline, we can see the following parts are congruent:

-All the four triangular sides of the building are congruent to each other as well.
+As well at these components, there are certain windows that are congruent and all four triangular sides of the building are congruent to each other.

 - Copy the figure below and label it with the following information:

-- How many copies of triangle can fit inside rectangle without overlapping?
+- How many copies of triangle AHB can fit inside rectangle FECA without overlapping?

 For 11-18, use the following picture to answer the questions.

-- What is the angle bisector of ?
+- What is the angle bisector of ∠TPR?

 Construction Using your ruler, draw a line segment that is 7 cm long.
 Then use your compass to construct the perpendicular bisector, What is the measure of each segment?